Frequently Asked Questions

 Unfortunately, we are unable to provide a sign language interpreter for our hearing impaired guests at this time.

-Here at Gwinnett Church, we want you to know that the moment you walk through the doors, you belong here and can consider this place your church home, no title needed.
-Since we don’t have traditional membership, you won’t be able to “join” the church as a “member,” but we hope you become fully engaged in the life of the church.
-You can engage with us through serving strategically, connecting in a group, inviting others, and giving systematically.
+The moment you walk through the doors, you belong here and can consider this your church home.
+Since we don’t have traditional membership, you won’t be able to “join” the church as a “member,” but we hope you become fully engaged in the life and mission of the church.
+There are four ways to reach full engagement: through serving on a ministry team, connecting in a group, financially supporting the church, and inviting people to church.
 Those who are fully engaged with us are considered our members.

 We’re glad you’re interested in engaging in the life of our church.
 We don’t have traditional membership in the sense that you “join the church,” but we’d love to help you get connected.
-Our hope is for Gwinnett Church to be a place where you can walk through the doors, call it your church home, and begin to get connected, no title needed.
+Our hope is for Gwinnett Church to be a place where you can walk through the doors, call it your church home, and begin to get connected.
 Those who are fully engaged with us are considered our members.
 We describe full engagement as:

 Traditionally, membership has been known to represent joining a church, calling it your church home, and/or taking the first step toward involvement and volunteering.
 Yet the word “membership” has also carried a lot of baggage and has become an unnecessary barrier to involvement for some of our attendees.

-At a leadership level, it’s important that we’re all aligned regarding beliefs and accountability.
-Because we don’t have traditional membership, we ask that anyone interested in entering into leadership meet specific prerequisites that help us know we’re on the same page.
+At a leadership level, it’s important that we’re all aligned around our vision, mission, and statement of faith.
+Because we don’t have traditional membership, we ask that anyone interested in entering into leadership meet specific prerequisites.
 Each leadership application will include questions around the person’s spiritual background, leadership background, and, for many ministries, a certified background check.

-If you’re interested in leadership, please begin by looking through our website to learn about the different ministry areas in which you can lead/mentor.
+If you’re interested in leadership, please begin by looking through our website to learn about the different ministry areas in which you can lead or become involved.
 Once you’re ready, start the application here.
 Each ministry will have specific requirements for its leadership positions.
 These requirements will be listed on a landing page prior to beginning the application.
-Additionally, all ministry applications will state that each potential leader must:
+Additionally, all ministry leadership applications will require that an applicant:

-- Have been baptized after accepting Jesus as their Savior (believer’s baptism).
+• Has been baptized after accepting Jesus as their Savior.

-- Have a willingness to be held accountable to their church leadership regarding matters concerning your relationship with God and others.
+• Has a willingness to be held accountable to their church leadership and ministry agreement regarding matters concerning their relationship with God and others.

 Once you submit your application, you’ll hear from a ministry team representative about next steps.